 Friday, October 28, 2011

 The other day, I phoned Haruko Iwasaki to tell how I enjoyed the class reunion of our elementary school, at which she had not attended because of difficulty in walking due to Parkinson's disease.
-On that occasion, she said to me, "I'll give you a book written by the famous mathematician Shimura-san, because you're the only scientific person I know in Japan.
+On that occasion, she said to me, "I'll give you a book written by the famous mathematician Shimura-san because you're the only scientific person I know in Japan.
 Do you know the name Goro Shimura?"

 Goro Shimura was born in 1930.
 So, he is older than Haruko and I by five years only.
 Interestingly, however, she had the impression that he might be older than her by one generation, like Hideki Yukawa, possibly because of his elderly manner of speaking and impressive accomplishments achieved already at his young ages.
 Haruko told me that Shimura's look was like a noh mask.
 We can confirm this to be true in a sense by a full-page sized portrait of him on page 172 of Singh's book mentioned above.

 Haruko also told me that Shimura used to recite rōkyoku or something like that for his friends without attaching the melody and that he was interested in porcelain.
-In fact, he published the book "The Story of Imari: The Symbols and Mysteries of Antique Japanese Porcelain" in 2008.
+In fact, he published the book The Story of Imari: The Symbols and Mysteries of Antique Japanese Porcelain in 2008.

 At the beginning of the book, Shimura writes about the daily life in Tokyo and things related to it in the 1930s, for the reason that those "things completely ordinary and known to almost everyone" of his generation "will never be written, and as a consequence, will be forgotten" (page 1).
-Reading them with nostalgic feeling, I thought that he also did an excellent job here.
-He gives an example of popular songs "that were not so objectionable": "La, la, la, red flowers carried on a wagon, / Spring has come from the village to the town, / ..." (a skilful translation from Japanese, perhaps made by himself; page 14).
-He does not write the title of this song, but I was able to figure it to be "Haru no uta ('The song of spring' sang by Mitsuko Tsukimura in 1937)," because it was one of my favorite songs.
+Reading them with a nostalgic feeling, I thought that he also did an excellent job here.
+He quotes from one of the light kinds of music "that were not so objectionable": "La, la, la, red flowers carried on a wagon, / Spring has come from the village to the town, / ..." (a skillful translation from Japanese, perhaps made by himself; page 14).
+He does not write the title of this song, but I was able to figure it to be "Haru no uta ('The song of spring' sang by Mitsuko Tsukimura in 1937)" because it was one of my favorite songs.

 Shimura's scathing remark about the famous Japanese mathematician Teiji Takagi at the latter's old age might surprise Japanese readers, because the former quotes the words, "Kunshi is peaceful and not arrogant, whereas shojin is arrogant and not peaceful," from The Analects of Confucius to mean Takagi was shojin (page 117).
 He also criticizes G. H. Hardy's following words in A Mathematician's Apology as "rather pompous" (page 161): "No mathematician should ever allow himself to forget that mathematics, more than any other art or science is a young man's game."
-I do not think that these criticisms by Shimura themselves pompous but believe that they reflect his attitude not to be subservient to the authority as well as his solid determination to continue working on mathematics till old ages.
+I do not think that these criticisms by Shimura themselves pompous but believe that they reflect his attitude not to be subservient to the authority and his determination to continue working on mathematics till old ages.

 As for the work of mathematics, many mathematicians think, "The more difficult, the better."
+Shimura's view is different from this.
 He attaches importance to the significance of the result in the development of mathematics rather than to the difficulty of deriving or proving the result (page 137 and on some earlier pages).
 From the viewpoint of me as a physicist, this seems to be quite reasonable.

-I thank to Yoshihiro Matsumori for our conversation on the message page of Facebook, which became the motive of writing this blog post.
+I thank Yoshihiro Matsumori for our conversation on the message page of Facebook, which became the motive of writing this blog post.